 5 Simple Habits Every Basketball Player Should Build to Stay Injury-Free

 Most basketball injuries don’t come from freak accidents — they come from small things that build up over time.
-Tight ankles.
-Poor sleep.
-Weak tissues.
+Tight ankles and hips.
+Poor sleep and recovery.
+Weak joints and tendons.

-This quick guide walks you through 5 simple but powerful habits to help your body move better, recover faster, and stay healthy through the season.
+This quick guide, which includes 3 short videos, walks you through 5 simple but powerful habits to help your body move better, recover faster, and stay healthy through the season.
 No fluff.
 Just real fixes every hooper should know.

 “Small disciplines repeated with consistency every day lead to great achievements gained slowly over time.”– John Maxwell